-At the Annual General Meeting on April 27, 2018, the AGM resolved that up to the next Annual General Meeting, an annual fee of SEK 450,000 should be paid to the Chairman of the Board and SEK 300,000 to each of the other Board members who are not employed by the company.
-Furthermore, it was decided that fees for committee work shall be paid at SEK 30,000 per member of each committee.
+At the Annual General Meeting on 29 April 2019, the AGM resolved that up to the next Annual General Meeting, an annual fee of SEK 450,000 should be paid to the Chairman of the Board and SEK 300,000 to each of the other Board members who are not employed by the company.
+Furthermore, it was decided that fees for committee work shall be paid at SEK 30,000 per member of the renumeration committee.
+For committee work in the Audit Committee, the fees are included in ordinary Board fees.